SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 ### Saving Your Changes
 Once you have edited your task to its desired details you can close the task and your changes will be saved

-1. The "Close" button is located below the "Associate" button
+1. The "Close" button is located below the Category field

 1. Pressing the close button will close the edit view in the sidebar and save your changes
     * You will notice that the due date that you assigned to the task is now listed next to the task's title on the task card